allaudin/blog/resume/index.md

 * Worked as Mobile Software Engineer
 * Introduced new tech stack / ideas
-* Made existing apps more stable and effiecent
+* Made existing apps more stable and efficient
 * Lead a team of 3 android developers
 * Mentored juniors developers